Brother of 'Shark Tank' star Barbara Corcoran found dead in Dominican Republic hotel room

 "John Corcoran passed away at the end of April in the DR from what is believed to be natural causes," Burke said in a statement to Fox News.
 "He loved and frequently visited the Dominican Republic.
 Barbara would like to respect the privacy of his children and is not releasing any other information at this time."

-TMZ said that Barbara Corcoran told the outlet that her brother, who lived in New Jersey, where they grew up, had gone to the Dominican Republic with a friend on what was his annual vacation.
+Corcoran told the outlet that her brother, who lived in New Jersey, where they grew up, had gone to the Dominican Republic with a friend on what was his annual vacation, TMZ said.
 Corcoran said the friend, who was sharing the suite with her brother, found his body.
 TMZ said no one knows exactly what led to his death, though Corcoran told the outlet that she was told he had a heart attack.
-TMZ said that she was not aware of an autopsy having been conducted.
+She added that she was not aware of an autopsy having been conducted.

 U.S. TOURIST BEATEN DURING DOMINICAN VACATION ACCUSES RESORT OF VICTIM-BLAMING